trishume/QuestSaberPatch/Readme.md

   "installedLevels":["BUBBLETEA"],
   // Custom levels that used to be in the APK but were removed "removedLevels":["OldCustomSongLevelID"],
-  // Level IDs referenced in packs that weren't installed so couldn't be added "missingFromPacks":[],
+  // Level IDs referenced in packs that weren't installed so couldn't be added.
+  // This could be because the levelID wasn't included in `levels` or because
+  // the level wasn't installed because it was invalid.
+  "missingFromPacks":[],
   // All the levels in ensureInstalled that weren't installed and the reason.
 The
   // reason is an error message about the level being invalid such as missing a